The short answer:

 The long explanation:

-This policy was created intentionally because when re-sharing is allowed there is a series of cascading questions to be considered which can compromise security or cause the system to behave in unintended ways.
+This policy (to not allow re-sharing) was originally created because when re-sharing is allowed there is a series of cascading questions to be considered which can compromise security or cause the system to behave in unintended ways.
 Our new system has more variations in the types of sharing permissions creating more complicated questions about how you can share (what access level do you need, what if your access changes, etc)?
 Most of these questions do not have a single “right” answer and any answer that you choose could create usability issues – people not realizing who they have shared with, or not being able to edit sharing permissions after they’ve shared a building.

 Consider a few examples: